Usually, when I start my story, it starts when my babies were born.

-So that means that, while I’ve definitely learned a lot about myself and grown a lot in the last 2.25 years since my twins were born, there’s a whole backstory that really strongly defines and shapes the Chaya Shifra you know today.
+So that means that, while I’ve definitely learned a lot about myself and grown a lot since my twins were born, there’s a whole backstory that strongly defines and shapes the Chaya Shifra you know today.

 And that story mostly starts back in 11th grade…

 Up until the middle of 11th grade, I was a typical high school student.
 Sometimes studied, sometimes didn’t.
 Loved production, was G.O., had a circle of friends and tried to stay away from drama – you know.
 Typical.

 Until one day around Chanukah, out of the blue, I woke up with a debilitating headache.

 The type that they ask you, “On a scale of 1 to 10, how would you rate your pain” and it was up there in the 7s and 8s.

 So I stayed in bed, took some Advil (it didn’t work), and went to school late.

 I hoped the next morning it would disappear.
 But it just didn’t.